AlexandraEL9/MS1-dock9bar/README.md

 ![Colour scheme](./docs/colour-scheme.png)

-- The colour scheme matches the branding of the bar to aid synergy.
+- The colour scheme matches the branding of the bar to aid synergy.<br>
--The two heritage blues are a nod to traditional 'heritage' colours of old fashioned pubs, the navy blue especially referencing the nautical and industrial past of the area.
+- The two heritage blues are a nod to traditional 'heritage' colours of old fashioned pubs, the navy blue especially referencing the nautical and industrial past of the area.<br>
--The bright, neon pink is a quirky reference the the area's current iteration as a culture and media hub, referencing the neon lights of the BBC and ITV buildings and the Lowry Theatre shining and bouncing off the water of the quays.
+- The bright, neon pink is a quirky reference the the area's current iteration as a culture and media hub, referencing the neon lights of the BBC and ITV buildings and the Lowry Theatre shining and bouncing off the water of the quays.<br>
 - Black is used for the navbar and footer, giving the site pages a clear top and bottom/ start and end point.

 #### Typography
 - The Roboto font is the main font used throughout the whole website with Sans Serif as the fallback font in case Roboto isn't being imported into the site correctly.
 Roboto is a clean and simple font used frequently so it is both attractive and fit for purpose.

 #### Imagery
 -   The large, background hero image of a neon bar sign is designed to be striking and catch the user's attention.
 It also has a modern aesthetic and makes the context of the site clear straight away.

 * ### Wireframes